 Methods of Teaching and Learning

-This course focuses very much on individual improvement in those areas of reading, writing, speaking and listening which are causing you problems.
+This course focuses very much on individual improvement in those areas of reading and writing which are causing you problems.
+You will be encouraged to make an individual learning plan, to review your progress regularly and to set yourself realistic targets.

 Teaching will include a variety of methods and you will be expected to